netdata/netdata/docs/get/README.md

 ## What's next?

-You've now set up your free Netdata Cloud account, installed the Agent, and claimed one or more nodes to your Space.
+At this point, you set up your free Netdata Cloud account, installed the Agent, and claimed one or more nodes to your Space.
 You're ready to start monitoring, visualizing, and troubleshooting with Netdata.
+We have two quickstart guides based on the scope of what you need to monitor:

 Interested in monitoring a single node?
 Check out our [single-node monitoring quickstart](/docs/quickstart/single-node.md).